tristanengst/ScriptsAndAliases/README.md

 ```
 rsyncb source_cluster list of UID or substring of experiment name containing enough of the UID to uniquely identify the experiments
 # short for 'rsync better'
+# Essentially iterates over all the uniquely-identified checkpoint folders: rsync -rh --info=progress2 source_cluster:~/path/to/checkpoint ~/path/to
+# Note: you'll need to have `source_cluster` in your ~/.ssh/config` file for this to work.
+See below for details.
 ```

 Send experiment checkpoints from the current machine to cluster `destination_cluster`:
 ```
 rsyncb list of UID or substring of experiment name containing enough of the UID to uniquely identify the experiments destination_cluster
-# Essentially iterates over all the uniquely-identified checkpoint folders: rsync -rh --info=progress2 /path/to/checkpoint destination_cluster:/path/to/
 ```

 Print info on a particular SLURM job: